joemoose/dungeoneers.d20/docs/damage.md

 ## Scars

 If either STR or DEX is reduced to zero, you suffer a potentially debilitating **scar**.
-Roll d6 on the following table and add the damage received.
+Roll d6 and add the damage received, then consult the following table.

 | d6+Damage | Scar |
 | :-: | - |